stjudecloud/rfcs/text/atacseq-workflow.md

   # > GRCh38_no_alt.fa.gz: OK
   ```

-- ENCODE list of excluded regions:
+- The ENCODE list of excluded regions is acquired for exclusion of these regions from our harmonized data.
+The background on the list can be read [here](https://www.nature.com/articles/s41598-019-45839-z).
+The list is used to filter noise from functional genomics experiments.
+The creators identified regions that are high signal, independent of the cell line or experiment.

   ```bash
   wget -o "GRCh38_no_alt.exclude.bed.gz" https://github.com/Boyle-Lab/Blacklist/raw/master/lists/hg38-blacklist.v2.bed.gz